SatyamKumar457/Road_Accident_Prediction/README.md

 ---

 ## 🎯 Overview
-This project focuses on **predicting road accident severity** using machine learning models trained on environmental, temporal, and road-related factors.
-By analyzing large-scale accident data, the goal is to uncover patterns and build predictive systems that assist in road safety analysis.
+Road accidents remain a major global concern, causing significant loss of life and resources each year.
+Identifying the factors that contribute to the severity of road accidents is crucial for improving public safety and designing preventive strategies.

+The “Road Accident Severity Prediction” project applies machine learning techniques to predict the severity level of accidents using various environmental, temporal, and roadway-related features.
+By analyzing conditions such as weather, visibility, lighting, road surface, and time of occurrence, this project aims to uncover hidden patterns that influence accident outcomes and enable proactive safety planning.

+The dataset, sourced from Kaggle Playground Series (Season 5, Episode 10), contains a rich combination of numerical and categorical attributes related to accident conditions.
+The target variable, Severity, represents how serious each incident is.

 ---